 “CATA at the Clark” features a six-week exhibition of work created by CATA visual artists, an education program for 50 students from the Williamstown Youth Center, a public event to “Meet the Artists,” and a reception attracting more than 100 community members.

-40 x 30 x 8, an A.R.T.-specific exhibit, opened at the Good Purpose Gallery in Lee.
+40 x 30 x 8, an A.R.T.-specific exhibit, opens at the Good Purpose Gallery in Lee.

-CATA provided 55% more programs in area high schools for students with disabilities.
+CATA expands its programs in the schools to provide 55% more programs in area high schools for students with disabilities.